Goal: Increase support for the research and development activities that provide a foundation for high-tech growth

 Virginia ranked 21st on R&D expenditures as a percentage of state GDP in 2012, at 2.3% of state GDP, below the U.S. average of 2.7%.
 This percentage is lower than 2008’s 2.9%.
 New Mexico led the nation with 6.7% in 2012, largely because of the Los Alamos and Sandia national laboratories located there.
 Among benchmark states, Maryland (5.6%), Massachusetts (5.6%), and California (4.6%) R&D spending was higher.

 The federal government invested $136 billion in R&D in 2011, approximately 32% of all national R&D spending.
 However, these obligations have decreased in recent years as a result of the expiration of fiscal stimulus programs and budget sequestration.
 Federal investment plays a large role in Virginia.
-Federal research obligations were $7.7 billion in 2014, which is 1.7% of state GDP.
+Federal research obligations were $7.5 billion in 2015, which is 1.6% of state GDP.
 This percentage is well above the national average of 0.6% and ranked the Commonwealth fourth among U.S. states.
-This amount was up from $6.5 billion in 2013 after four years of decline.
-Maryland ranked first with federal R&D obligations of 4.9% as a percentage of GDP in 2014.
+This amount was down from $7.7 billion in 2014.
+Maryland ranked first with federal R&D obligations of 4.6% as a percentage of GDP in 2015.
 All other benchmark states were lower.